 - stomach upset, vomiting or diarrhoea.

-It may take up to 3 days to feel symptoms after you catch influenza.
+It may take between 1–4 days to feel symptoms after you catch influenza.

 The worst symptoms usually last about 5 days, but coughing can last up to 2–3 weeks.